 Whether any of the items on the list are deal breakers is always a personal decision that should be made by a young woman who has not ignored a behavior merely because she had no frame of reference with which to make a judgement.

-Otherwise, you get an older woman married or single who is caught up in a bad relationship and writing to Dear Abby or some other advice columinist about what she should do about her circumstances, circumstances that other readers might see as having an obvious solution.
+Otherwise, you get an older woman married or single who is caught up in a bad relationship and writing to Dear Abby or some other advice columinist about what she should do about her circumstances, circumstances that other readers might see as absurd or having an obvious solution.

 Or you get someone like the reader of the article who said, perhaps tongue in cheek, about #15 on the list: "15 wish I knew before, I thought he was just shy."